-- In its first objective the Council recognises that the success of the Rochford District Council Economic Development Strategy will be dependent upon partnership working.
+- 5.1 In its first objective the Council recognises that the success of the Rochford District Council Economic Development Strategy will be dependent upon partnership working.
 The Councils' partnership approach is to build on the work and achievements of existing organisations, thereby widening ownership of economic development activity.
-Leading organisational partners include: - 5.2 South East Essex Economic Partnership this public private partnership covers the South East Essex area, involving Castle Point, Southend and Rochford. - 5.3 Thames Gateway South Essex (TGSE) -The extension of Thames Gateway into South Essex in March 2001 including Thurrock, Basildon Southend on Sea, Castle Point and part of Rochford. - 5.4 Essex Economic Partnership (EEP) a private and public sector partnership, is an integral part of Essex's economic development activities and represents the county on EEDA's working groups. - 5.5 East of England Development Agency (EEDA) responsible for the production of the regional economic strategy which is the framework for improving economic performance across six counties of Essex, Hertfordshire, Bedfordshire, Cambridgeshire, Suffolk and Norfolk. - 5.6 Small Business Service (SBS) provides business support in the County to small and medium sized companies.

-- 5.7 Learning and Skills Council (LSC) tackles local skill shortages by commissioning training to meeting the needs of students, trainees and employers. - 5.8 Chambers of Trade and Commerce and the Federation of
+Leading organisational partners include: - South East Essex Economic Partnership (SEEES) this public - private partnership covers the South East Essex area, involving Castle Point, Southend and Rochford. - Thames Gateway South Essex The extension of Thames Gateway into South Essex in March 2001 including Thurrock, Basildon Southend on Sea, Castle Point and part of Rochford. - Essex Economic Partnership (EEP) a private and public sector partnership, is an integral part of Essex's economic development activities and represents the county on EEDA's working groups. - East of England Development Agency (EEDA) responsible for the production of the regional economic strategy which is the framework for improving economic performance across six counties of Essex, Hertfordshire, Bedfordshire, Cambridgeshire, Suffolk and Norfolk. - Small Business Service (SBS) provides business support in the County to small and medium sized companies. - Learning and Skills Council (LSC) tackles local skill shortages by commissioning training to meeting the needs of students, trainees and employers.

-Small Businesses these business representative organisations are the principal link between the local commercial and business community providing a voice at local and national levels. - 5.9 Essex Rural Partnership (ERP) provides a forum for bringing together partnership interests in the rural areas of Essex and identifies policies, proposals and recommendations for action across a wide range of rural activities. - 5.10 Business Enterprise Agency South East Essex (BEASEE) delivers a start up business support programme and mentoring initiative for small businesses in the District. - Essex County Council (ECC) provides a comprehensive

-Economic Development Service including Export Services, Lottery and European funding, promotion and marketing and inward investment.
-The County supports the District in maintaining a property database for business relocation purposes.

-5.12 Rochford Local Strategic Partnership

-The Council has established a Local Strategic Partnership including a steering group of key partners in the local area such as business representative organisations.
+- Chambers of Trade and Commerce and the Federation of Small Businesses these business representative organisations are the principal link between the local commercial and business community providing a voice at local and national levels. - Essex Rural Partnership (ERP) provides a forum for bringing together partnership interests in the rural areas of Essex and identifies policies, proposals and recommendations for action across a wide range of rural activities. - Business Enterprise Agency South East Essex (BEASEE) delivers a start up business support programme and mentoring initiative for small businesses in the District. - Essex County Council (ECC) provides a comprehensive Economic Development Service including Export Services, Lottery and European funding, promotion and marketing and inward investment.
+The County supports the District in maintaining a property database for business relocation purposes. - Rochford Local Strategic Partnership (LSP) the Council has established a Local Strategic Partnership including a steering group of key partners in the local area such as business representative organisations.

-5.13 Consultation with Partners and Businesses
+Consultation with Partners and Businesses

-5.14 In addition the Council is involved in developing policies and plans and reviewing services which may have an impact on businesses.
+5.2 In addition the Council is involved in developing policies and plans and reviewing services which may have an impact on businesses.
 The Council will consult with the business community and their partners to ensure their views are taken into consideration.
-A protocol for this consultation is under development.
+A protocol for this consultation has now been approved.